sourmash-bio/sourmash/doc/index.md

 ## Sourmash versioning

-Our goal is to support the use of sourmash in pipelines and applications by communicating clearly about bug fixes, feature additions, and feature changes.
-We use version numbers to do this:
+We support the use of sourmash in pipelines and applications by communicating clearly about bug fixes, feature additions, and feature changes.
+We use version numbers as follows:

 * Major releases, like v4.0.0, may break backwards compatibility at the command line as well as top-level Python/Rust APIs.